ArtyCodingart/form-craft/docs/validation-rules/string.md

 No leading or trailing whitespace is allowed.

 **Parameters**
-- `message: String` – error message if whitespace is found
+- `message: LocalizedStringResource` – error message if whitespace is found

 ```swift
 let trimmed = FormCraftValidationRules()